To adapt to the post-October 7 environment, Qatar may need to abandon some long-standing policies and reemerge as a truly neutral broker and mediator.

 Unless new and creative methods are found to lower tensions and manage the conflict, the situation will remain ripe for violence and instability.
 One avenue is for Sadr to abandon his maximalist stance and participate in an inclusive evolutionary model to address grievances and work to come to an acceptable political settlement with the Coordination Framework.
 Alternatively, the Coordination Framework could look for a way to give seats back to Sadr’s allies who resigned from Parliament.
 Though this would be legally questionable, it could provide a way to invite Sadr back into the formal political process.
 The third option would be to allow the current caretaker government to function with a closed Parliament for the time being, since Sadr will likely continue to obstruct activity without a political agreement.
 Finally, the caretaker government could amend the election law in preparation for snap elections (as demanded by Sadr) as a pathway to surmount the current political impasse.
 But there is no guarantee that new elections will produce a different political map to overcome the difficulties of government formation amid low turnout and intra-communal political fragmentation.
 Given those unappetizing options, the one involving the legally dubious but politically astute compromise allowing his forces back into Parliament (and a restart on government formation negotiations) might have the most to argue in its favor.
 But it is unclear if the contending parties in Iraq are able to get out of the corners they have painted themselves into and cut one of these political deals to end the current high-risk political jockeying.

-is a visiting scholar at the Arab Gulf States Institute in Washington.
+Yerevan Saeed is a non-resident fellow at the Arab Gulf States Institute in Washington and the Mustafa Barzani Scholar of Global Kurdish Studies at American University’s School of International Service.
 He is a TEDx speaker and former lecturer at the University of Kurdistan Hewler.
 He received his PhD from the Carter School for Peace and Conflict Resolution at George Mason University.